-Compared to the rest of the Washington D.C. market, the Oak Grove region has lower rates, so you should have no trouble finding a great deal in this undervalued region.
+Compared to the rest of the Washington D.C. market, the Oak Grove submarket has lower rates, so you should have no trouble finding a great deal in this undervalued region.

-In the last 90 days, 10 listings have been made available, which means listings most likley are going fast.
-You'll want to be prepared to tour spaces as quick as possible.
-About 10% of the office spaces in the Oak Grove are subleases, so you will probably need to consider the implications of signing a direct lease with the building.
-There aren't many listings below 2,000 square feet posted, so finding a space for a small business might be tough.
+In the last 90 days, 1 listings have come on the market, which means spaces are probably leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 400% of the available space in the Oak Grove are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 2,392 sqft.
-Most properties in this area are close to 2 floors.
-Most buildings in this area were built in 1989 and are Class B.
+The standard measurement for office space in this area is around 950 sqft.
+Most properties in this market are close to 2 floors.
+Most buildings in this region were built in 1989 and are Class B.